Dashlane/password-changer-well-known/README.md

 ## Ready to join?

-When you have implemented it, you can get in touch with us by email and we'll add you website to the list : [dev-relationship (at) dashlane.com](mailto:dev-relationship@dashlane.com).
+When you have implemented it, you can get in touch with us by email and we'll add your website to the list : [dev-relationship (at) dashlane.com](mailto:dev-relationship@dashlane.com).

 If you have any question on this process use the same email or open an issue on the repository.